The Ultimate List of 50 Free Security Tools, Tested For You

 - uBlock – a lightweight free and open source browser extension that will help you filter our annoying or unwanted content, such as tracking cookies and ads (available for Mozilla, Chrome, Safari and even Microsoft Edge).

-- Https everywhere – it’s an extension for your browser that encrypts your communications with major websites; resulted as a collaboration between The Tor Project and the Electronic Frontier Foundation.
+- Https everywhere – it’s an extension for your browser that encrypts your communications with major websites; resulted in a collaboration between The Tor Project and the Electronic Frontier Foundation.

 - Ghostery – a free browser extension that lets you control trackers from the websites that you visit.

-If you want to avoid any phishing or malware infection, it’s best that you don’t click on any links that you don’t know where they’ll lead you.
-They might be links shortened using services such as Bit.ly, or links that look similar to perfectly legitimate ones but use a variation in spelling or domain.
+If you want to avoid any phishing or malware attacks, it’s best that you don’t click on any links that you don’t know where they’ll lead you.
+They might be links shortened using services such as Bit.ly or Unshorten or links that look similar to perfectly legitimate ones but use a variation in spelling or domain.

 Use one of these services to check where a link will redirect you: